apiato/apiato/docs/_docs/miscellaneous/faq.md

 2. Edit `app/Ship/Configs/apiato.php`, set prefix to `'prefix' => 'api/',`.
 3. That's it.
 Now you might need to update your tests endpoints, if they fail.
 Since each test can specify which endpoint to test, Example: In `CreateAdminTest` change `protected $endpoint = 'post@v1/admins';` to `protected $endpoint = 'post@api/v1/admins';`, including the new prefix.

+To remove the version prefix as well, set `enable_version_prefix` to `false` in `app/Ship/Configs/apiato.php`.

 <a name="q6"></a>
 ## How to version my API in header instead of URL?

-First remove the URL versioning:
+First remove the URL version prefix:
-1. open `RoutesLoaderTrait` find `loadApiRoute` function
-2. remove the prefix `'prefix' => $versionPrefix,`
+1. Edit `app/Ship/Configs/apiato.php`, set prefix to `'enable_version_prefix' => 'false',`.

-Second Implement the Header versioning anyway you prefer.
+2. Implement the Header versioning anyway you prefer. (this is not implemented in Apiato yet. _Consider a contribution_).

 <a name="q7"></a>